epfl-si/elements/README.md

 $ git flow release finish -p 'x.x.x'
 ```

+Because the previous command will normally push your release commits and tag, simply **go on Github\* and copy/paste the release's changelog content** in the release's description. (go directly using `https://github.com/epfl-idevelop/elements/releases/edit/x.x.x`)

+#### 4. Publish the builds

 Complete every commit and tag message if needed.
 Then put yourself in your local **`master`** branch and type the following command to **start the build publishing task** :

 ```bash